JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 <img src="dk-artifacts-parallelTestsMain.png" width="706" alt="Artifacts in parallel testing"/>

-When viewing completed configuration builds, you could switch to the **Dependencies** tab to download and view artifacts.
+When viewing completed configuration builds, you could switch to the **Dependencies** tab to access these artifacts.

 <img src="dk-artifacts-parallelTests.png" width="706" alt="Artifacts in parallel testing 2"/>